millacurafa/kudafe/README.md

 ## Acknowledgments

-* Thanks to Kuba, David and Felipe
+* Thanks to Kuba, David, Felipe for creating this project
 * and Steph, Aileen, Del and Mairi for support